American Red Cross

 Get Trained or Certified With Lifeguard LI

 At Lifeguard LI we have a passion for training individuals and groups in lifesaving rescue skills that could one day save a life.
-We specialize in lifeguard training and recertification, CPR, AED, First Aid, Responding to Emergencies Training (RTE), Lifeguard Management classes, BLS and many other courses offered by the American Red Cross.
+We specialize in lifeguard training and recertification, CPR, AED, First Aid, Responding to Emergencies Training (RTE), Lifeguard Management classes, BLS and many other courses offered by nationally recognized providers.
 Our instructors range from school teachers to police officers and paramedics.
 We take a real world, common sense approach to our trainings which provides an unmatched learning experience that will best prepare you to act in an emergency.

 What Sets Lifeguard LI Apart From the Competition?